Manganese Ore Grinding Mill and Production Line Process

 Process Flow of Manganese Ore Grinding Production Line

 The raw ore is first passed through a scrubber to remove 10%~30% of primary slime, then undergoes hardness pre-separation via manual sorting or optical sorters, classifying ores such as pyrolusite and braunite for separate processing to avoid abnormal equipment wear caused by mixing soft and hard ores.
+The pretreated ore is then subjected to multi-stage crushing using jaw crushers and cone crushers.
+After crushing, the material is first beneficiated by a high-intensity magnetic separator, then undergoes multi-stage permanent magnetic iron removal to eliminate mechanical iron impurities, and is finally evenly fed by a feeder into the grinding mill for grinding and classification.
+If the manganese ore powder is used for the battery materials industry, the finished powder must also undergo deep iron removal using a high-gradient magnetic separator to strictly control the iron content to ≤50 ppm.

 Application Scenarios of Manganese Ore Grinding Mills